-500 The objectives of the resource management and planning system of Tasmania are -
+The objectives of the resource management and planning system of Tasmania are -

-501 (a) to promote the sustainable development of natural and physical resources and the

-502 maintenance of ecological processes and genetic diversity; and

-(b) to provide for the fair, orderly and sustainable use and development of air, land andwater; and

-505 I to encourage public involvement in resource management and planning; and management and planning between the different spheres of Government, the communityand industry in the State.
+- (a) to promote the sustainable development of natural and physical resources and the maintenance of ecological processes and genetic diversity; and - (b) to provide for the fair, orderly and sustainable use and development of air, land and water; and - (c) to encourage public involvement in resource management and planning; and - (d) to facilitate economic development in accordance with the objectives set out in paragraphs (a), (b) and (c); and - (e) to promote the sharing of responsibility for resource management and planning between the different spheres of Government, the community and industry in the State.

-506 (d) to facilitate economic development in accordance with the objectives set out in

-507 paragraphs (a), (b) and (c); anI(e) to promote the sharing of responsibility for resource

-511 To establish what is meant in Clause 1(a) and (b) by 'sustainable development', Clause 2 512 of Part 1 of Schedule 1 of LUPAA defines it as 'managing the use, development and 513 protection of natural and physical resources in a way or at a rate, which enables people and 514 communities to provide for their social, economic and cultural well-being'.
-As SMT shows 515 that each new industrial development in Tasmania will not satisfy citizens' desires for more 516 income and more employment but inflame them (by fuelling the addiction described above in 517 Section 4), these developments prevent rather than enable the provision of 'social, economic, 518 and cultural well-being' in this State.
-They therefore fail to meet this statutory requirement 519 for the sustainability of new industrial developments based on natural and physical capital.
+To establish what is meant in Clause 1(a) and (b) by 'sustainable development', Clause 2 of Part 1 of Schedule 1 of LUPAA defines it as 'managing the use, development and protection of natural and physical resources in a way or at a rate, which enables people and communities to provide for their social, economic and cultural well-being'.
+As SMT shows that each new industrial development in Tasmania will not satisfy citizens' desires for more income and more employment but inflame them (by fuelling the addiction described above in Section 4), these developments prevent rather than enable the provision of 'social, economic, and cultural well-being' in this State.
+They therefore fail to meet this statutory requirement for the sustainability of new industrial developments based on natural and physical capital.

-520 Furthermore, as SMT demonstrates that new industrial developments in Tasmania described in Sect-on 4 - and by fuelling the addiction) they will also prevent Clause 2(a) of sustaining the potential of natural and physical resources to meet the reasonably foreseeable needs of future generations'.
-This failure 'to meet... needs' has been apparent for many

-521 diminish the per capita abundance of natural capital (by both their own im-acts - as and physical resources, such as anti-hydroelectric public marches and blockades, arrests of anti-logging protestors, climate rallies, protests against fish farms and Extinction Rebellion demonstrations (e.g. Beresford, 2015; Gee, 2001; Thompson, 1984).
+Furthermore, as SMT demonstrates that new industrial developments in Tasmania diminish the per capita abundance of natural capital (by both their own impacts - as described in Section 4 - and by fuelling the addiction) they will also prevent Clause 2(a) of Part 1 of Schedule 1 from being met.
+Such diminution is the opposite of Clause 2's '(a) sustaining the potential of natural and physical resources to meet the reasonably foreseeable needs of future generations'.
+This failure 'to meet ... needs' has been apparent for many decades in Tasmania, as evidenced by incessant public protests about the misuse of natural and physical resources, such as anti-hydroelectric public marches and blockades, arrests of anti-logging protestors, climate rallies, protests against fish farms and Extinction Rebellion demonstrations (e.g., Beresford 2015; Gee 2001; Thompson 1984).